Sue Ellspermann: 2012 gubernatorial election

 Likely running mates for U.S. Representative and Republican gubernatorial nominee Mike Pence in Indiana's 2012 gubernatorial election were rumored to include Valparaiso Mayor Jon Costas, incumbent Lieutenant Governor Becky Skillman, and Ellspermann.
 On May 21, 2012, Pence announced that he had picked Ellspermann as his running mate.
 The choice was hailed among officials and members of the Indiana Republican Party and criticized by Democratic nominee John Gregg, who called the Pence-Ellsperman ticket "the Tea Party ticket."
 Pence and Ellspermann were officially nominated at the Indiana Republican convention on June 10, 2012, and on November 6 won the general election with 49.6% of the vote.

 Tenure

 Ellspermann was sworn in as the 50th Lieutenant Governor of Indiana on January 14, 2013, succeeding two-term incumbent Becky Skillman.
 As lieutenant governor, Ellspermann headed the Indiana State Department of Agriculture, the Office of Energy Development, the Indiana Housing and Community Development Authority, the Office of Community and Rural Affairs and the Office of Tourism Development.

-Ellspermann resigned before the completion of her term on March 2, 2016 to become President of Ivy Tech Community College of Indiana.
+Ellspermann resigned before the completion of her term on March 2, 2016, to become President of Ivy Tech Community College of Indiana.
 Pence appointed Eric J. Holcomb to serve out the remainder of her term.

-Personal life

-Ellspermann married Ken Ellspermann in 1986, settling in Evansville; they divorced in 2000.

-Ellspermann is a resident of Ferdinand, Indiana, with her husband Jim Mehling, the former principal of Forest Park High School.
-They have four adult daughters.

-Ellspermann is a Roman Catholic and a member of St. Ferdinand Parish, where she and her husband are on the Strategic Planning Committee.
-She was previously a 20-year member of Good Shepherd Catholic Church in Evansville, where she served on the Parish Council and the Stewardship Commission, and was a eucharistic minister and lector.